Key Takeaways

 Why do you need to be aware of the use of anchors?

-The anchor text is what Google sees on the link and expects the page to be about that.
-The thing is that active link building basically is against Googles guidelines.
+The anchor text is what Google sees on the link and expects the page to be about.
+The thing is that active link building basically goes against Google’s guidelines.

-One of the ways to expose manipulation is the anchors.
+One of the ways to expose manipulation is through anchors.
 It’s unnatural that everyone would link to your site naturally using the keyword.
-In most cases the link would be a plain domain link and not on any anchor – especially not the keyword.
+In most cases, the link would be a plain domain link and not on any specific anchor – especially not the keyword.

-Once you are done with previous optimization steps you will be combining link building, continual content optimization and maintenance.
+Once you are done with the previous optimization steps, you will be combining link building, continual content optimization, and maintenance.

 ✅ 12.1 Keep an eye on new updates

-Google comes with new algorithm updates regularly and these updates can shake up the ranks.
+Google comes out with new algorithm updates regularly and these updates can shake up the ranks.

 ✅ 12.2 Changes in keyword search volume

-Big changes can also happen following search trends and no matter the reason why the search volume is changed you will possibly need to adjust your content or make a new landing page for a keyword whose search volume suddenly jumped.
+Big changes can also happen following search trends and, no matter the reason why the search volume has changed, you will possibly need to adjust your content or make a new landing page for a keyword whose search volume suddenly jumped.

 ✅ 12.3 New competitors entering the market